-This report has been prepared exclusively under the framework of the requirements established by article 540 of the Consolidated Text of the Corporates Act (Ley de Sociedades de Capital) and Circular no 5/2013 of the National Securities Market Commission, dated June 12, 2013 as modified by Circular no 7/2105 of the National Securities Market Commission, dated December 22, 2015 and by Circular no 2/2018 of the National Securities Market Commission, dated October 12, 2018 for the purposes of describing ICFR in Annual Corporate Governance Reports.
+This report has been prepared exclusively under the framework of the requirements established by article 540 of the Consolidated Text of the Corporates Act (Ley de Sociedades de Capital) and Circular n^o 5/2013 of the National Securities Market Commission, dated June 12, 2013 as modified by Circular n^o 7/2105 of the National Securities Market Commission, dated December 22, 2015 and by Circular n^o 2/2018 of the National Securities Market Commission, dated October 12, 2018 for the purposes of describing ICFR in Annual Corporate Governance Reports.

 ERNST & YOUNG, S.L.

+(signed in the original version)

-Jaume Pallerols Cat
+February 24, 2020 Jaume Pallerols Cat